How to Sell Engineering Services

 This will be harder than you want

-You’re probably an engineer.
+You’re probably an engineer by trade, experience, and mentality.
 And if you’re running an engineering services organization, you’re probably a pretty solid engineer at that.
 You should know right up front that this will be harder than you think it should be.
 Why?
 Three main reasons:

 - Unlike engineering, which is super deterministic and causal, sales and marketing deals with correlation and partially-observable variables in the form of human behavior.